VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Ensure that the apparatus is mounted securely.

-Ensure that seals or sealing materials have not degraded to the point that they no longer purpose of preventing the ingress of flammable atmospheres.
+Ensure that seals or sealing materials have not degraded to the point that they no longer serve the purpose of preventing the ingress of flammable atmospheres.
 Replacement parts shall be in accordance with the manufacturer's specifications.

 Repair to intrinsically safe components